Introduction to Computer Architecture

-- A full set of lecture slides, ready for use in a typical 10-12 week undergraduate course (full syllabus below).
+- A full set of lecture slides, ready for use in a typical 10-12 week undergraduate course (see full syllabus).

-- Lab manual with solutions for faculty.
-Labs are based on a simple 5-stage processor for education purposes called the Arm Education Core, which is written in Verilog and can run a subset of the Armv8-A Assembly instructions.
-Labs provide a full hands-on experience of demonstrating and implementing Computer Architecture concepts such as pipelining, forwarding paths, stalls, control hazard solution using the Arm Education Core.
+- Lab manual with solutions for faculty are available upon request from here.
+The labs are based on a simple 5-stage processor for education purposes called the Arm Education Core, which is written in Verilog and can run a subset of the Armv8-A Assembly instructions.
+These labs provide a full hands-on experience of demonstrating and implementing Computer Architecture concepts such as pipelining, forwarding paths, stalls, control hazard solution using the Arm Education Core.